raspberrypi/pico-project-generator/README.md

 It will also add example code for any features and optionally for some standard library functions.

+## Installation

+This script depends on Jinja for templating.
+You can install this external library globally:

+`python3 -m pip install -r requirements.txt`

+or in a virtual environment:

+1. `python3 -m venv .venv`
+2. `source .venv/bin/activate` or `.venv\Scripts\activate.bat` on Windows
+3. `pip install -r requirements.txt`

+See [the official Python docs](https://docs.python.org/3/library/venv.html) for more information on virtual environments.

 ## Command line

 Running `./pico_project --help` will give a list of the available command line parameters